FreeDSx/LDAP/docs/Server/Access-Control.md

 ## Extended Operation Rules

 Privileged extended operations are gated per identity with `ExtendedOperationRule`s, keyed on the request OID (empty OID list matches all).
 They are denied by default.
-The set of gated OIDs is configured with `ServerOptions::setPrivilegedExtendedOps()`.
+The set of gated OIDs is fixed.

 ```php
 use FreeDSx\Ldap\Server\AccessControl\Rule\ExtendedOperationRule;